Create a Python virtual environment using venv

 Use the virtual environment

-Once the virtual environment has been created, you will notice
+After creating the virtual environment, you will notice

 (new-env) in the terminal prompt you are using.